Background & Experience

 I am originally from Fiji and am of Indian descent.
 My family immigrated from Fiji to the United States and then to Australia.
 While in Australia I completed my undergraduate studies and obtained a Bachelor of Arts in Leisure/Recreation Management; followed by a Graduate Certificate in Community Management a few years later.
 I obtained both of these through the University of Technology, Sydney.

-My professional career in Australia centered around case management and program development within marginalized communities; including high risk youth, juvenile offenders, people with disabilities and people living with with HIV/AIDS.
+My professional career in Australia centered around case management and program development within marginalized communities; including high risk youth, juvenile offenders, people with disabilities and people living with HIV/AIDS.
 I also had extensive volunteer experience within the environmental movement; liaising with traditional Aboriginal communities on issues of sustainable and eco-friendly tourism development.

 In 2000 I returned to the Bay Area and continued to work primarily within disenfranchised communities.
 I have 10 years experience providing a range of services for pregnant and parenting adolescents in San Francisco's Mission & Bayview/Hunter's Point Districts.
 These services included comprehensive case management, vocational services, program development and therapy - individual, group and family.